adjih/libschic/README.md

+What it is: beginnings of an implementation of the SCHC.

+Test:
-cd src && make && python3 testlethryk.py
+cd src && make && python3 testlibschic.py